chetan2012/microfrontend-cli/README.md

 ?
 Enter the name of your Host application:

 ?
 Enter the name of your Remote application:

+?
+Enter the count of microfrontends:
 ```

-This will create host & remote application.
+This will create host & requested no. of remote applications.

 ### Run the Project

-Once the project is scaffolded, navigate into the host & remote directory:
+Once the project is scaffolded, navigate into the host & remote directories:

 You can now run the development server using: